Apex CDL Institute, LLC

 5) If the student withdraws after starting the third week of the enrollment period, the institution may deny any refund to the student.

-Class begins on student’s orientation date.
+The class begins on the student’s orientation date.
 Apex CDL Institute’s refund policy is calculated from the student’s first day at orientation outlined in the signed enrollment agreement to the student’s withdrawal date regardless of actual days attended in the program.

 Any refunds made to a student shall be refunded within 60 days of the last day of attendance.

-If you have financed your tuition with us, any refund for withdrawing and cancelling is based on the full terms of the financial agreement, not the deposit you may have put down.
+If you have financed your tuition with us, any refund for withdrawing and canceling is based on the full terms of the financial agreement, not the deposit you may have put down.

 CDL Testing Guidelines

-The following is Apex CDL Institute’s guidelines and policies regarding CDL testing, test scheduling and remedial retraining.
+The following are Apex CDL Institute’s guidelines and policies regarding CDL testing, test scheduling, and remedial retraining.

 No student will be allowed to test until completing all mandatory 180 hours of training.